GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 - Improved the Message list scrolling behavior and scroll to bottom actions
 - Added an unread count on the Message list's scroll to bottom CTA
 - Improved the way we build items in the Message list
+- Added line limit to link attachment descriptions
+- Added a way to customize the default line limit for link descriptions

 ### ✅ Added

 ### ⚠️ Changed
+- `StreamAttachment.defaultFactories()` is a function now, instead of a property.
+- Updated all default value factories to functions (e.g. StreamTypography)
+- Re-organized all attachment factories and split up code in multiple packages -

 ### ❌ Removed